intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/pooling.md

 ## **MaxPooling2D**
 Max pooling operation for spatial data.

 The input of this layer should be 4D.
+The first dimension is batch_size, the second dimension is rows, the third dimension is cols, the fourth dimension is channels.

 **Scala:**
 ```scala